 Meet Our Team

-Aimee Ainali (she/her) is a Senior Accountant at Third Plateau providing administrative and financial support to external philanthropic management clients.
+Aimee Ainali (she/her) is a Client Senior Accountant at Third Plateau providing administrative and financial support to external philanthropic management clients.
 She is responsible for general accounting services and investment reporting.

 Aimee has worked as a staff accountant in a non-profit organization where she was responsible for accounts payable, grant management, general ledger, bank reconciliations, and investment reporting.
 She also played an instrumental role in implementing a new financial management software and numerous process improvements.